JDMusc/read-tv-docker/README.md

 ## Description

-This is a [Docker file](https://github.com/JDMusc/read-tv-docker/blob/master/Dockerfile) and project for the read-tv application.
+This is the [docker project](https://github.com/JDMusc/read-tv-docker/blob/master/Dockerfile) for the read-tv application.

 read-tv is a shiny application and associated console interface designed for visualizing changepoints in **irregularly and regularly spaced**